ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 [Inspec](http://inspec.io/) via its CLI, or
 Inspec via [Chef Audit](https://docs.chef.io/analytics.html).
 I'm using Inspec via Chef Audit even when it is not intuitively something that Chef Audit is meant to be used for.
-This approach is recommended as you can use it in conjunction with push jobs hence eliminating the need of establishing a SSH connection from your CI/CD server to your nodes.
+This approach is good as you can use it in conjunction with push jobs hence eliminating the need of establishing a SSH connection from your CI/CD server to your nodes.
-You can enable audits in `client.rb` or a command line argument for `chef-client`.
+You can enable chef audit mode in `client.rb` or a command line argument for `chef-client`.

 Example smoke tests: